yugr/sortcheck/README.md

 (note that libasan.so will then need to be added to LD\_PRELOAD together with libsortcheck.so).

-# Test

-To test the tool, run test/test.sh from project top directory.
+To test the tool, run test/test.sh from project top directory (I've only tested this on Ubuntu).

 # Known issues